devopsnowinc/examples/old-traces-to-clickhouse/README.md

 There are two parts:
 -  Download/export all the traces (per service) locally
--  Run migrator tool to convert jaeger-query JSON to ClickHouse compatible model Inser
+-  Run migrator tool to convert jaeger-query JSON to ClickHouse compatible model
 -  Run the `.sql` on ClickHouse instance (`INSERT` statements)

 ## The Steps